Loveland (TV series): Format

+Production

 According to The Guardian, the show would have been produced by Standing Stone Productions, based in Newcastle upon Tyne, UK.
 Creator was Jo Pine, who was to executive produce together with Tom Gutteridge, former CEO of FremantleMedia North America and founder of UK production company Mentorn.

 Cancellation

 Despite the fact a pilot show was filmed in 2008, the show was eventually cancelled in mid-2009 after Sky1 found the production too costly.